How to Avoid “Permanent Establishment” Risk

 Knowing what might trigger the tax authorities to declare your business can help you avoid fines and unplanned tax expenses.
 Good advanced planning can help you reduce the risk.

-What is Permanent Establishment?
+What is a Permanent Establishment?

-If a company is deemed to have permanent establishment, it will be subject to all of the taxes it would pay for profits generated in the country, according to the local tax rates.
+If a company is deemed to have a permanent establishment, it will be subject to all of the taxes it would pay for profits generated in the country, according to the local tax rates.
 In addition, the company can be levied charges for interest on the taxes, depending on the country and the period of time over which the company’s activities took place.

 Many businesses operate abroad at various points without setting up corporate entities.
 A company might send an agent to a foreign country to close a deal for import or export, for example.
-Another company might make an occasional visit to a foreign country to provide maintenance for a product it sold, such as software that needs occasional technical assistance or training.
+Another organization might make an occasional visit to a foreign country to provide maintenance for a product it sold, such as software that needs occasional technical assistance or training.

-Activities do not have to involve commerce and or even concluding contracts.
+Activities do not have to involve commerce or even concluding contracts.
 It may be enough for a company to have the word “sales” in the title of one of the workers.

 The following are basic guidelines for the types of activities that can result in permanent establishment: